quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 The w-component is set to 1 for points because dividing by 1 (which effectively means no change) does not alter the coordinates of the point.
 For vectors, setting the w-component to 0 implies that any attempt at translation would result in an undefined form, as division by zero is not defined.

 For example:
-- A point in homogeneous coordinates: \([x_p, y_p, z_p, 1]\)
-- A vector in homogeneous coordinates: \([x_v, y_v, z_v, 0]\)

-This treatment helps distinguish between points and vectors mathematically.
+- A point in homogeneous coordinates:$[x_p, y_p, z_p, 1]$- A vector in homogeneous coordinates:$[x_v, y_v, z_v, 0]$ This treatment helps distinguish between points and vectors mathematically.
 The point at infinity is a special case where the w-component can be 0 but only for certain transformations like rotation.

 ---
 #### Affine Transformation Matrices